"I must say the weekend was a huge eye opener for me and the course was one of the best I've ever attended so thank you."

 - Variations in Oral Anatomy

-- Oral Development Milestones in the Young Baby
+- Oral Development Milestones in the Young Bab

-Today is about the important oral milestones and influences on the growth and development of babies mouths and the dental care you can provide.
+This section is all about the important oral milestones and influences on the growth and development of babies mouths and the dental care you can provide.

 Educators: Dr Helen Fung & Carla Lejarraga